AP World History

 • Since 1200 Ways of the World: With Sources for the AP Course by Robert Strayer, et. al., 4th edition.

 • Additionally, students will be required to choose a book from a list for a supplemental assignment during the first semester.
-(List of books provided in March.)
+(List of books available on request.)

 Reviews